 North Carolina Hospital Enterprises is a for-profit subsidiary of the North Carolina Hospital Association.
-Since 1989, Enterprises has provided superior financial, technological and support services to help CHA-member hospitals improve efficiency and cut costs.
+Since 1989, Enterprises has provided superior financial, technological and support services to help NCHA-member hospitals improve efficiency and cut costs.

 Together these two industry leaders bring you just the right combination of experience, expertise and clout to make Healthshare Enterprise your group purchasing organization of choice.

 And, unlike many GPOs, Healthshare Enterprise operates independently.
 We own no vendor organizations and have no interests in any long term care operations.